Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Sensitivity analysis

 Our new method outperforms the previous method, improving the robustness of fit parameters by a factor of $\sim 25$ for $\beta^x$ and a factor of $\sim 20$ for $\Delta^{x}$ when the center of the window was fixed.
 This is the case with the best improvement.
 Contrary to our expectation, we observed the least improvement for the case when the start of the window was fixed.
 We speculate that this is due to the effects of junk radiation present in the center-of-mass charge long after the relaxation time.
 The treatement of junk radiation is beyond the scope of this work, so we do not address it here.
 Also, we notice a decent improvement in robustness for the case of fixing the end side.
 The leading PN order result gives a satisfactory fit in the late inspiral regime as well.
 The center fixed case is less affected by the combination of junk radiation and higher order PN effects, hence it exhibits the best improvement.

 \figAlphas

 Besides the above analysis, we also inspected the fit values for the nuisance parameters.
 For a fixed window size of 1500M placed at the center, we plot the values of $(\alpha_1,\alpha_{2})$ for all the simulations in Fig.~\ref{fig:alphas}.
 From the PN prediction, we expect these coefficients to take values close to $(\alpha_{1},\alpha_{2}) = (1,0)$ (green cross), with reasonable deviations due to higher order PN effects.
 We couldn't address the behavior of the cases that are deviating significantly from the expected value, and we leave it for future work.
 We have examined that this plot does not depend significantly on the size of the window or its location.
+We placed the window at least $15\%$ (of the inspiral length) away from the \texttt{reference\_time} for producing the results of Fig.~\ref{fig:sensitivity plot} and Fig.~\ref{fig:alphas}.
+This ensured that the effects from junk radiation were minimized for the entire analysis.
+Therefore, we do not expect junk radiation to be the cause of the deviations in the nuisance parameters.

-At last, we incorporate this method into the frame fixing routine defined in the python package \texttt{scri} \cite{boyle_2025_15693419,Boyle:2013nka,Boyle:2014ioa,Boyle:2015nqa}.
-We allow the user to pass a function that defines the fitting formula along with fit parameters and initial guesses.
+Finally, we incorporate this method into the frame fixing routine defined in the python package \texttt{scri} \cite{boyle_2025_15693419,Boyle:2013nka,Boyle:2014ioa,Boyle:2015nqa}.
+Frame fixing is implemented by the \texttt{map\_to\_superrest\_frame} function of \texttt{scri}.
+We extended this function to accept user-defined fitting functions along with fit parameters and initial guesses.
+The resulting fit parameters are passed to the existing BMS transformation pipeline.
 The structure of this function is described in detail in the documentation of the \texttt{scri} package.
+We also provide an example script in the documentation, implementing the function used in this work, which we recommend for direct use.